Keir Starmer

 Honestly I don’t know.
 I’d rather the pension credit was taken up, AND everyone got WFA.

-And now we’re hearing that in fact Reeves may have a £39bn surplus after all.
-And the times asked the treasury where they got the £22bn from and they refused, saying they couldn’t because they were not sure if the figures!
+And now we’re hearing that in fact Thieves may have a £39bn surplus after all.
+And The Times asked the treasury where they got the £22bn from and they refused, saying they couldn’t because they were not sure of the figures!

 Rear Starmer and co are playing us for mugs in the hope they can lay on the public some massive tax hikes and say, “sorry but we had no choice, it’s not our fault, it’s those naughty Tories and the mess they left behind”.
 If this was not a political thread, everyone in unison would be saying what a load of bollocks, we’re being played here.
 Because we are.